Sofia to Istanbul

 On St. Patrick's Day I head down to the Irish pub where I end up watching the matches with the Ambassador himself and Boris, a Slovenian rugby player who married an Irish woman.
 He was a huge guy, a near-film stereotype of his name, and the playful punches he gave me on the arm each time Ireland scored added up to quite a bruise.

-e in Dublin) Erasmus students who kindly offered me a place in their house.
+Unfortunately the French robbed us again of victory but I was able to delay my grieving for a while as I got chatting to a group of NCAD (an art college in Dublin) Erasmus students who kindly offered me a place in their house.
 I went out for dinner with them followed by celebrations par excellence - including face-painting, céilidh dancing, an impromptu parade and dancing into the early hours at Metelkova, a lefty hangout based out of two abandoned parking lots.

 Waking late the next day, I repacked my bike and cycled to the guys' house, spending some pleasant days there.
 I tried my best to fix their Yugoslav-era bikes to mixed success and convinced them to come along to the Ambassador's party.

-to forgo my purist principles and take a taxi to the house which was in the suburbs.
+That day a blizzard hit Ljubljana, ruling out any chance of my leaving the next day and also of cycling to the Ambassador's house meaning that I had to forgo my purist principles and take a taxi to the house which was in the suburbs.
 The house itself was lovely, boasting a great library and some beautiful Louis le Brocquy prints of Joyce, Beckett and Yeats.
 At one point during the reception the power cut out and the Ambassador promptly lit up a candle declaring "I bet you didn't know you were being to invited to a candlelit reception".
 This witticism was met by bellows of laughter from fellow diplomats and shouts of "Brava, Brava!".

-r some mingling, the Ambassador opened the floor to singing, explaining he wasn't a singer himself.
+After some mingling, the Ambassador opened the floor to singing, explaining he wasn't a singer himself.
 After an awkward silence I volunteer to sing "Oró Sé do Beath Abhaile", the Ambassador declares that he will accompany me and we pull off the old Irish ballad to the delight of the audience.
 The reception is capped off by some céilidh dancing led by Boris' wife, who runs an Irish dancing group for Slovenians, and then we make our way back to the capital to finish off the night, and indeed the morning, not getting to bed until 7.30am.

 Hospitality and Hills

-While leaving Padova an Italian guy cycles up next to me, and on hearing I'm Irish, tells me about his cycle tour through Ireland and wishes me luck for the journey.
+Padova an Italian guy cycles up next to me, and on hearing I'm Irish, tells me about his cycle tour through Ireland and wishes me luck for the journey.
 It seems to rub off as I set a faster pace than ever before, flying around Venice.
-At a petrol station I stop to top up my water and a group of Italians, after my explaining my exploits, treat me to coffee and broken conversation - at one point a man saying "Albania e Kosovo" and pointed his fingers, gun-like, to his temple before shouting "BANG, BANG!".
+At a petrol station I stop to top up my water and a group of Italians, after my explaining my exploits, treat me to coffee and broken conversation - at one point a man saying "Albania e

 For the duration of the day I cycle with the majestic snow capped Alps on my left.
 At one point a squadron of Italian fighter jets, flying in formation, pass over me before breaking up at the Alps and swerving in and around the peaks.
 The only downer of the day is that I discover my tyre has buckled under the weight of the panniers and is about to blow out, needing to be replaced.

 At dusk I pull into a house driveway, asking to camp in their garden.
 After some confusion they allow me and later invite me in for a delicious home-cooked meal.
 We chat afterwards for about two hours, despite the language barrier and they introduce me to their pets - a cat and parrot.
-After having a shot of a locally brewed lacquer and a welcome shower we say goodnight and my faith in human kindness is reaffirmed - I'm going to do this more often.
+After having a shot of a locally brewed lacquer and a welcome shower we say goodnight and my faith in human kindness is reaffirmed - I'm going to d

 The next day I take a detour to the Adriatic, the last sight of sea before Turkey.
 The combination of Mediterranean and lagoon with small islands on the land side makes for some beautiful cycling, one island even having a full basilica on it - only in Italy.

-I cross into Slovenia at an obscure border post and the landscape changes almost immediately, the bare trees and vinyards reminding me of Sardinia.
+vinyards reminding me of Sardinia.
 Slovenia's star is obviously on the rise, it's the first recent EU entrant to adopt the euro, there are a lot of new cars on the road and everyone seems to be making improvements to their house - all adding up to a feeling of confidence in the future.

-Having been spoilt by flatlands since Lake Garda, I find some of the steeper hills tough going.
-I camp a mountain pass and come to the house of Boris and Suzana who let me sleep on their couch and again I am treated to food, wine, a shower and information about the road ahead - flat to Ljubljana.
+Suzana who let me sleep on their couch and again I am treated to food, wine, a shower and information about the road ahead - flat to Ljubljana.

 Flat, I can only guess, must be a mistranslation from some Slavic word meaning "steep uphills followed by steep downhills, but on average your altitude stays the same".
-I struggle with some of the hills (but am showing signs of my fitness improving) and have to brake heavily on some of the downhills, at one point reaching 52km/h - at that speed I would reach Kyrgyzstan in three weeks.
+I struggle with some of the hills (but am showing signs of my fitness improving) and have to

-For lunch I cook myself a gorgeous meal.
-Mozzarella to start, penne pasta with sun dried tomatoes and mozzarella served with fresh baguette and chocolate for dessert.
-Accompanying wine was Fanta Orange, 2006 vintage.
+Fanta Orange, 2006 vintage.
 And so, it was with a full belly that I cruise into Ljubljana, ticking over one thousand kilometres.

 Pausing in Padova